Table of Contents

 - Stop mysqld and restart it with the

-option.
+--skip-grant-tablesoption.
 This enables anyone to connect without a password and with all privileges.
-Because this is insecure, you might want to use --skip-grant-tables
+Because this is insecure, you might want to use --skip-grant-tablesin conjunction with--skip-networkingto prevent remote clients from connecting. - Connect to the mysqld server with this command:

 shell>

-- Issue the following statements in the mysql client.
+mysql - Issue the following statements in the mysql client.
 Replace the password with the password that you want to use.

 mysql>

-UPDATE mysql.user SET Password=PASSWORD('MyNewPass')
+UPDATE mysql.user SET Password=PASSWORD('MyNewPass')->WHERE User='root';mysql>FLUSH PRIVILEGES;The

-statement tells the server to reload the grant tables into memory so that it notices the password change.
+FLUSHstatement tells the server to reload the grant tables into memory so that it notices the password change.

-using the new password.
-Stop the server, then restart it normally (without the --skip-grant-tables
+You should now be able to connect to the MySQL server as root using the new password.
+Stop the server, then restart it normally (without the --skip-grant-tables and -- options).

 No Comments Yet